quilla3/data-analytics-portfolio/hadoop-mini-projects/03-hive-data-cube/README.md

-# Querying A Data Cube
+# Querying a Data Cube in Hive

 ## Scope
-This project is to perform queries in Hive using different clauses and operators.
+This mini-project focuses on performing analytical queries on a data cube in Hive.
+The goal is to practice using advanced HiveQL clauses and operators to aggregate and analyze multidimensional data.

+Through this project, you will gain practical experience in querying data cubes, performing multi-level aggregations, and applying analytical SQL features in Hive.

 ## Task Specification
 Consider the following logical schema implementing a two-dimensional data cube.